iliketoprogram14/ILikeToProgram/_posts/2014-01-12-windows-phone-tiles.md

 Devs can get around this by right clicking on the file and clicking "View in code".
 You'll notice that there's a BackgroundColor property under your selected tile template (eg, &#060;TemplateIcon&#062;...&#060;BackgroundColor&#062;&#060;/BackgroundColor&#062;...&#060;/TemplateIconic&#062;).
 You can change the color by inserting an RGB value between the BackgroundColor tags.

 Here's the catch though: there must be no whitespace between the tags and the value.
-For example, the following xml <b>doesn't</b> work.
+For example, the following xml **doesn't** work.

 {% highlight xml %}
 <BackgroundColor> #4477aa </BackgroundColor>